Leen-QM/Blog/index.md

 The survey was structured to gather feedback on various aspects of the visitor experience, such as satisfaction and preferences regarding Multimedia used in the museum .
 Once I had collected the survey results through Microsoft Forms, I downloaded the raw data.
 The first challenge I faced was cleaning the data.

-There were a few enteries that needed to be unpivoted to simplify the process of creating visuals in Power BI.
+There were a few entries that needed to be unpivoted to simplify the process of creating visuals in Power BI.
 I used Excel to manually clean up the data.

 In the next step, I exported the cleaned data into Power BI to create the dashboard.
 I started with simple data aggregation and visualization tasks.
 Such as gender, age, etc.